 On the other hand, even if your significant other meets the above requirements, there are some situations that would not allow you to claim him as a dependent.
 You won’t be able to claim your boyfriend or girlfriend as a dependent if any of the following are true:

+When your partner’s parent, aunt, uncle or any other family member is claiming him as a dependent on their tax return, you won’t be eligible for the dependency exemption.
 The IRS will grant the exemption only to a single taxpayer who can prove that the individual is a dependent in the household.

-.
-If your significant other is in the U.S. on a temporary visa stay and is applying for residency or citizenship, you’ll need to wait until his status changes before you can claim him as a dependent on your tax return.
+You cannot claim your partner as a dependent if he isn’t a U.S. citizen, resident or national, or a resident of Canada or Mexico.
+When your significant other is in the U.S. on a temporary visa stay and is applying for residency or citizenship, you’ll need to wait until his status changes before you can claim him as a dependent on your tax return.